-- ▶ The acid in the battery is poisonous and corrosive.
+- ► The acid in the battery is poisonous and corrosive.
 Any contact with the skin or the eyes is to be avoided. - ▶ In the case of charging with an external charger there is danger of explosion.
 Sparks can be caused by attaching the battery terminals.
 Only charge the battery in a well ventilated area and away from naked flames or possible sources of sparks.
 Batteries can develop and release gases.

-- ▷ Before a temporary lay-up, charge the battery fully. - ▷ Do not connect the battery cables to the wrong poles. - ▷ If the starter battery or living area battery are disconnected, do not apply the ignition.
+- Charge the battery for at least 20 hours before laying up. - ▷ Do not connect the battery cables to the wrong poles. - ▷ If the starter battery or living area battery are disconnected, do not apply the ignition.
 There is a danger of short circuit from exposed cable ends. - ▷ Before disconnecting or connecting the terminals of the battery, switch off the vehicle engine as well as the 230 V and 12 V power supplies and all appliances.
 Danger of short circuit! - ▷ Observe the instruction manuals for the base vehicle and the charger.